 Make A Blood Donation

 One single blood donation can save the lives of three or more people.
-If you are in good health, weigh over 41kg and are over the age of 16 (and below 66), the process couldn’t be easier.
-This guide is here to help you navigate all the specifics (like what to expect and where to go), so if you’re not sure where to begin, have a read and see if making a blood donation is something that you’re comfortable doing.
+If you’re in good health, weigh over 41kg and are over the age of 16 (and below 66), this guide is here to help you navigate all the specifics — like what to expect and where to go.

-The Red Cross has a daily target of 1,100 donations per day, with the need for blood more prevalent than before as COVID has resulted in a drop of donations over the past year.
-With that in mind, Hong Kong Red Cross Blood Transfusion Service is doing all they can to ensure blood safety and the safety of those donating.
-Keep up to date with the precautionary measures in response to COVID here.
+Hong Kong Red Cross has a daily target of 1,100 donations per day, with the need for blood more prevalent than before.
+With that in mind, the Hong Kong Red Cross Blood Transfusion Service is doing all it can to ensure blood safety and the safety of those donating.